In-patient luxury rehab center in Thailand

 What causes Schizophrenia?

-• Brain structure and chemistry: people with schizophrenia have an imbalance of neurotransmitters dopamine, glutamate, and serotonin.
+• Brain structure and chemistry: People with schizophrenia have an imbalance of neurotransmitters dopamine, glutamate, and serotonin.
 These brain chemicals allow neurons to send messages to one another.
 More precisely, they carry the messages along brain pathways that regulate perception, thinking, and motivation.
-The impaired balance of these neurotransmitters affects how the brain reacts to stimuli, which could explain why patients with schizophrenia tend to be overwhelmed by sensory information such as bright lights or loud noises.
-Besides chemistry, changes in brain structure are also involved in the development of schizophrenia.
-Evidence shows schizophrenia is linked to changes in the functioning and structure of crucial brain systems, including prefrontal and medial temporal lobe regions, that play a role in declarative memory and working memory.
-These areas of the brain are also involved in thinking and judgment.
-Loss of grey matter volume is also present in persons with schizophrenia.
+The impaired balance of these neurotransmitters affects how the brain reacts to stimuli, which explains why patients with schizophrenia tend to be overwhelmed by sensory information such as bright lights or loud noises.
+Besides chemistry, changes in brain structure are involved in the development of schizophrenia as well.
+A study by Karlsgodt et al., published in the August 2010 issue of Current Directions in Psychological Science stated that schizophrenia is linked to alterations in the structure and operation of several crucial brain systems, such as the prefrontal and medial temporal lobe regions that are responsible for working memory and declarative memory, respectively.

 What are the types of Schizophrenia?